What information do we collect and process?

 Demographic information includes data such as age, gender, hobby or activity information, taste or other preference information, and the like.

 We may collect information from other sources, including contact lists, and demographic information from third parties and other sources.
-This data may be combined with other information that we collect.
+This data may be combined with other information that we collect and use for the purposes described in this privacy statement.

 We also collect certain types of information automatically: